-- Which effect of artificial radiation may be linked to a plurality of health symptoms?
+- Which effect of artificial radiation may be linked to a multitude of health symptoms?

 - What is the difference between artificial (man made) and natural radiation?

-- The radiation from electrical appliances, power cables etc exist many years and we are fine.
-Why should we reduce our exposure to them?
+- The radiation from electrical appliances, power cables etc. has existed for many years and we have been fine.
+Why should we reduce our exposure then?

-- Radiation from radio antennas exists for many years and we are fine.
-Why are the lower power cell phone masts, Wi-Fi etc dangerous?
+- Radiation from radio antennas has existed for many years and we have been fine.
+Why are lower power cell phone masts, Wi-Fi etc. dangerous?

 - If indeed there was a risk, wouldn't our government alert us?